CODE OF BUSINESS CONDUCT AND ETHICS

 If a law conflicts with a policy in this Code, you must comply with the law.
 If you have any questions regarding this Code or its application to you in any situation, you should contact your manager, the Chief Human Resources Officer or the General Counsel.

-II.
-Compliance with Laws, Rules, and Regulations
+- Compliance with Laws, Rules, and Regulations

 Generally

 The Company requires that all directors, officers, and employees comply with all laws, rules, and regulations applicable to the Company wherever it does business.
-These laws and regulations include, but are not limited to, Kansas, Missouri, Oklahoma, Arizona and Texas state banking laws and regulations, rules and regulations of the Federal Deposit Insurance Corporation and SEC and other state or federal laws applicable to the Company's business.
+These laws and regulations include, but are not limited to, Kansas, Missouri, Oklahoma, Arizona and Texas state banking laws and regulations, rules and regulations of the Federal Deposit Insurance Corporation and the SEC and other state or federal laws applicable to the Company's business.
 You are expected to use good judgment and common sense in seeking to comply with all applicable laws, rules, and regulations and to ask for advice when you are uncertain about them.

 If you become aware of the violation of any law, rule, or regulation by the Company, whether by its directors, officers, employees, or any third party doing business on behalf of the Company, it is your responsibility to report the matter in accordance with the guidelines in Section XVII of this Code.